 GCL's ongoing charges ratio ranks in the middle of its peer group but above the peer group average.
 This reflects its relatively small size and it should come down as and when the fund grows.
-GCL does not pay a dividend, while its net gearing is above the sector average.
-This means that, all things being equal, it should benefit if uranium continues to perform well, but will suffer disproportionately if not.
+GCL does not pay a dividend, while its net gearing (borrowings, less its cash, as a proportion of its net assets) is above the sector average.
+This means it will benefit if uranium continues to perform well, but will suffer disproportionately if not.

-Of the two uranium funds, GCL is the more expensive, but GCL has both a much longer track record and a superior performance record over the longer time period, although YCA is larger and has greater liquidity.
+Of the two uranium funds, GCL is the more expensive, but GCL has both a much longer track record and a superior performance record over the longer time period.
+YCA's greater size and liquidity does not make up for this, in our view.